-- Does enrollment in the MASH program impact the client's motivation to change their housing situation, and if yes, to what degree? - 2) Does the program improve a client's sense of security and safety and if yes, to what degree? - 3) Does enrollment in the program reduce feelings of depression, anxiety, and isolation and if yes, to what degree? - 4) Does the program affect the enrolled client's housing situation, and if yes, how?
+- Does enrollment in the MASH program impact the client's motivation to change their housing situation, and if yes, to what degree? - 2) Does the program improve a client's sense of security and safety and if yes, to what degree? - Does enrollment in the program reduce feelings of depression, anxiety, and isolation and if yes, - 4) Does the program affect the enrolled client's housing situation, and if yes, how?